acunil/flashcards/backend/README.md

 ## CSV Upload
 The application supports uploading CSV files to create or update flashcards.

-To upload a CSV file, you can use the `/csv` endpoint with a POST request.
+To upload a CSV file, you can use the `/csv/{subjectId}` endpoint with a POST request.
 The request should include the CSV file in the body.

+`subjectId` must be of an existing subject.

 The CSV file should have the following format: `front,back`